balassit/improved-potato/Algorithms.md

 - O(n·log(n)) time always
 - not stable
 - O(1) space which gains benefit over merge sort

+1. Heapify procedure can be applied to a node only if its children nodes are heapified.
+So the heapification must be performed in the bottom up order.
+2. If the parent node is stored at index `i`, the left child can be calculated by 2 * `i` + 1 and right child by 2 * `i` + 2 (assuming the indexing starts at 0).

 Topological Sorting in a DAG